ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 * :meth:`~autopilot.input.Touch.press`, :meth:`~autopilot.input.Touch.release` and :meth:`~autopilot.input.Touch.move` operations which can be combined to create custom gestures

-* :meth:`~autopilot.input.Touch.tap_object` can be used to tap the center point of a given introspection object, where the screen co-ordinates are taken directly from the object's **globalRect** property
+* :meth:`~autopilot.input.Touch.tap_object` can be used to tap the center point of a given introspection object, where the screen co-ordinates are taken from one of several properties of the object

 Autopilot additionally provides the class :class:`autopilot.input.Pointer` as a means to provide a single unified API that can be used with both :class:`~autopilot.input.Mouse` input and :class:`~autopilot.input.Touch` input .
 See the :class:`documentation <autopilot.input.Pointer>` for this class for further details of this, as not all operations can be performed on both of these input types.